dominikborkowski/biocomplexity_easybuild/docs/installation.md

-# VBI EasyBuild Installation
+# BI EasyBuild Installation

-This basic document outlines how to install EasyBuild and take advantage of the directory structure developed for VBI HPC resources.
+This basic document outlines how to install EasyBuild and take advantage of the directory structure developed for BI HPC resources.

 The main goals behind this setup are: